Trendy Decorating Ideas for a Pink Christmas TreePosted by in Decorating Ideas for Every Christmas Tree

 If you want to retain the traditional look, go for a Victorian theme.
 To achieve this, choose artificial Christmas trees in a soft shades of pink.
 Hang ornaments in hues of burgundy, old rose, cream, and gold.
 For an authentic Victorian feel, create your own garlands using cream-colored paper chains or popcorn and cranberry garlands.

-Bring out old Christmas cards, border with lace, and hang as onrnaments.
+Bring out old Christmas cards, border with lace, and hang as ornaments.
 Hunt for vintage-style toys like metal trucks and mini-dolls.
 Make burgundy mini-cornucopias and place some candy.
 Light up this pretty tree with battery-operated tea lights, clear mini-Christmas lights, or LED candle lights.

 Another way to create a contemporary look is by decorating your tree with clusters of flowers in purple, deep pink, and red hues.
 Choose different kinds of flowers from small flowers in clusters to big, single flowers.
 Complete the garden feel with light green leaves.